Haymarket Church Worship

 Each Sunday (and during some other special services) we celebrate the sacrament of Holy Communion (also known as the Lord’s Supper or the Eucharist).
 This is a holy meal in which we remember God’s love for us in Jesus and give thanks for (and experience) God’s continued presence in our midst.

 We celebrate an open table, which means that everyone is welcome to receive communion, no matter who you are or whether or not you are a member of any church.
 As long as you’re looking for God, you’re welcome to participate.
 Our children return from Kids’ Ministry and receive communion first.

-If you have food allergies, we have (gluten-free) communion wafers made with potato and rice flour – Jesus welcomes all of us to his table, so just ask and we will make sure that you receive communion in a way that is safe and healthy for you!
+Note: At present, due to pandemic-related restrictions, we are not able to offer Kids’ Ministry during indoor worship (see “Indoor Worship,” above, for more details).
+Instead, children are encouraged to stay with their parents during worship.
+The following description is how Kids’ Ministry *typically* looks at Haymarket Church, and how it will look when we are able to re-start our full Kids’ Ministry, soon.
+Until that is possible, we will provide “Kids’ Worship Kits” each Sunday, to help children engage in worship.
 Each week during worship children are invited to the front for a few moments with one of our worship leaders.
 After that, as the rest of us prepare for the sermon, the children (3 years old through 5th grade) are invited to join one of our many amazing teachers in one of our classrooms for “Kids’ Ministry.”
-During this time, while Scripture is read and the sermon preached in our main worship area, the children will explore Scripture and dive into God’s story in a way that is tailored to their age, learning styles, and developmental needs.
+During this time, while Scripture is read and the sermon preached in our main worship area, the children will explore Scripture and dive into God’s story in a way that is fun for them and tailored to their age, learning styles, and developmental needs.

 Finally, you can expect God to be present with you.
 You may not always feel it, you may not always know it, but we believe that wherever people gather and call upon the name of Jesus, God is with us, ready to meet us.
 So, when you come to worship you should expect (and look for) signs of God’s presence.